SFDO-Tooling/MetaDeploy/docs/running_docker.rst

 SFDX_CLIENT_SECRET:
     Consumer secret of the connected app.

-SFDX_HUB_KEY:
+DOCKER_SFDX_HUB_KEY:
-    This represents the private key corresponding to a certificate that was uploaded to the "Use digital signatures" setting of the Salesforce connected app.
+    This represents the private key (encoded for Docker) corresponding to a certificate that was uploaded to the "Use digital signatures" setting of the Salesforce connected app.
 Only required if you enable scratch orgs for a plan.